What to Know About Food Poisoning While Pregnant

 • Can food poisoning cause miscarriage?

-• What happens if I get food poisoning while pregnant?
+• What happens if you get food poisoning while pregnant?

 • Food poisoning symptoms while pregnant